paralogi/memserial/README.md

 * The structure as a whole and its fields should not have explicit alignment, this also applies to attributes like `[[gnu::packed]]`.

 * Nesting of structures is limited to prevent looping in case of recursion.
-Maximum nesting level can be altered by `SERIAL_NESTING_MAX` macro.
+Maximum nesting level can be altered by `SERIAL_NESTING_LIMIT` macro.

 ### Example 1
 ```c++